 REPLY ALL: Writing Mentorship Program

-Y+ contemporary is pleased to announce the launch of our new writing mentorship program, REPLY ALL.
-Five emerging writers were selected to produced short commissioned texts that respond to critical issues surrounding Y+ contemporary’s programming, under the mentorship of Philip Monk.
-The program runs from February to May 2017, with a publication launch to take place in spring 2017.
+REPLY ALL is a newly established writing mentorship program that ran February to May 2017.
+Five emerging writers were commissioned to produce short texts that respond to critical issues surrounding Y+ contemporary’s programming, under the mentorship of Philip Monk.

 The selected writers are Desmond Miller, Marina Fathalla, Genevieve Flavelle, Lauren Lavery, and Olivia Wallace.